 Dinner at Susukino

-Susukino is the largest entertainment district in the north of Sapporo.
+Susukino is the largest entertainment district in the northern part of Sapporo.
 The neighborhood is filled with bars, restaurants, shops, karaoke, game centers, pachinko parlors, hotels, and a red-light district.
 Local cuisine, served in charming and cozy restaurants, includes specially prepared dishes of fresh seafood; crab and sushi; a miso-based hot pot Ishikarinabe made with salmon and a lot of vegetables too.
 For meat lovers there is the famous Hokkaido grilled lamb/mutton dish Jingisukan.
 The recent trend among the youth is to hit the bars that serve fancy cocktails and beautiful parfaits.

 Hokkaido Shrine/ Hokkaido Jingu